 In addition to supporting good works at home, there is a 200-year tradition of U.S. Christians sending donations overseas.
 This is actually an original aspect of the faith: Christian witness has always moved restlessly toward the weak and unwanted—from ancient Jerusalem to forsaken Greece, then Italy and north Africa during their pagan centuries, next to Dark Ages Europe, eventually over to frontier America, and now across the developing world.

 Interest among U.S. Christians in carrying good works and the Gospel to people in poor lands has clearly risen in recent years.
 Today’s developing world is thought to be where needs are most urgent, where people are most receptive, where opportunities for improving both external and internal life are most open.
 This migration of mission work is one reason the number of Christians in Latin America, Asia, and Africa is currently rising ten times faster than population growth.
 A milestone was passed within the last few years: the majority of the globe’s Christians now live in the less-developed world.
-As said by one evangelical we quote below, poor countries “are where God is really working” right now.
+As said by one evangelical we quote later in this section, poor countries “are where God is really working” right now.